knpuniversity/stripe/knpu/ep1-charging/checkout-form.md

 Let's go get that token on the server.
 Open up `src/AppBundle/Controller/OrderController` and find `checkoutAction()`.
 This controller renders the checkout page.
-And because the HTML from has `action=""`, when Stripe submits the form, it submits *right* back to this same URL and controller.
+And because the HTML form has `action=""`, when Stripe submits the form, it submits *right* back to this same URL and controller.

 To fetch the token, add a `Request` argument, and make sure you have the `use` statement